Table of Contents:

 If colleges are saying they’re absolutely wanting you to do these essays, then they’re going to want you to give your full effort and, do as good a job on them as you possibly you can.
 We know the entire college application process can feel very daunting and we’re focused on essays, but I know people have a lot of essays to write that feel like quite a daunting task as well.

-Looking at our schedule here, you’ll see that start to finish we’re really taking about three weeks for the personal statement.
+Look at our sample schedule below, and you’ll see that start to finish we’re really taking about three weeks for the personal statement.
 And I think that’s more or less what everyone falls into.
 People can go through the supplemental essays faster, but this is a schedule that we have found works well for us, especially once someone’s not used to writing college essays and you’re learning how to do it as we go.

 The next important thing to talk about is trusting yourself.
 As I mentioned with managing time, a big part of, the thing that we’re managing is also stress and worry.
 And I know that this is a big task and it’s something that you care about because you care about where you’re going to go to school, but it’s important as you are telling your story, you can’t tell your story unless you trust yourself that you have a story to tell and your- what you have to say is valuable, right?
 So, one thing I’ll say to start that out is that you are ready.
 You already have all the experiences that you need in order to write an effective essay right now.